renanpacheco21/desafioQualityMap/README.md

 ### Running Tests
 1. Execute `npm run ci` to run the entire test suite.
+2. Execute `npm run test:specExample` to run specific test.
+For example `npm run test:specRegistro`
-2. Use `npm run show-report` to visualize the generated reports.
+3. Use `npm run show-report` to visualize the generated reports.

 All generated artifacts can be found in the `./artifacts` directory.
 To remove these files, run `npm run clean`.